 Find out how to apply for a grant from the Jewish Community Foundation.

 Typical Grant Range

-The Foundation does not have established minimum and maximum grant amounts.
+We do not have established minimum and maximum grant amounts.
 However, typical grants range from $5,000 to $20,000.
 Although grants above $20,000 are awarded, larger allocations are generally reserved for programs that will become an ongoing part of an organization’s work.
-Requests of $25,000 or more require permission from the Foundation prior to your organization submitting a Letter of Intent.
+Requests of $25,000 or more require permission from the Foundation at least three weeks before submitting a Letter of Intent.

-The JCF encourages collaboration between local Jewish agencies and prioritizes funds for the following:
+We encourage collaboration between local Jewish organizations and prioritizes funds for the following:

 - Research projects that improve the quality of Jewish life.